mlemcd3/creative4/tutorials/2-adding-items.md

 ## Back End -- creating items

-Add the following to `server.js` in the back end:
+Add the following to `server.js` in the back end after the "connect to the database" section:

 ```javascript
 // Create a new item in the museum: takes a title and a path to an image.